Motor Finance Commission

 What if I need to update my contact information?

-Call us at 0800 018 9090 as soon as possible.
+Call us on 0800 018 9090 as soon as possible.
 If we have your current contact details it means we can make sure you receive timely updates.

 I’ve already contacted you about my commission arrangement.
 Do I need to do anything else?

 No. If you’ve already made a complaint or enquiry, you’ll have received an acknowledgment from us.
 You don’t need to do anything else.
-We’ll be in touch to update you once the Financial Conduct Authority (FCA) provides information which will enable us to give you a final response.
+We’ll be in touch to update you once the FCA provides information which will enable us to give you a final response.

 If we didn’t have enough information to find your agreement, we’d have been in touch.
 Make sure you reply as soon as you can, as we can’t do anything more until you do.